 The birth process is complex.
 Medical professionals involved in the birthing process – doctors, midwives, nurses and others – are typically well-trained.
 In most cases, the mother and child fare well during and after birth.
 But sometimes, things go wrong.
 While some birth injuries are unavoidable, others are the result of medical malpractice.
-A lawyer who specializes in dealing with birth injury cases can help you evaluate whether an injury to the child or the mother is the result of obstetrical negligence.
+An Orlando birth injury lawyer or Fort Lauderdale birth injury lawyer at Haliczer Pettis & Schwamm, P.A., who specializes in dealing with birth injury cases can help you evaluate whether an injury to the child or the mother is the result of obstetrical negligence.

 Common Birth Injuries